EpistasisLab/ReBATE/README.md

 If there is need to recompile the Cython files, first remove the previous .c and (.so or .pyd) files by running: ./clean.sh

+## Running ReBATE
+Run rebate.py -h for all the available options.

+For information on how to run the different Relief algorithms available in this package and how to use them, please refer to our [usage documentation](https://EpistasisLab.github.io/ReBATE/using/)

+Further instructions and examples will be provided in the near future.

 ## Contributing to ReBATE

 We welcome you to [check the existing issues](https://github.com/EpistasisLab/ReBATE/issues/) for bugs or enhancements to work on.
 If you have an idea for an extension to ReBATE, please [file a new issue](https://github.com/EpistasisLab/ReBATE/issues/new) so we can discuss it.